 Lift servicing all floors

-Spa and wellness area with a sauna (plus a separate family sauna), steam bath, hot tub, indoor pool, small outdoor pool and solarium
+Spa and wellness area with a sauna (plus a separate family sauna), steam bath, hot tub, indoor pool and solarium

 Massage and beauty treatments available